Skip to content

 Mass.
 Gen. Laws ch.
 93H, §§ 1- 6

-Notification requirements applicable to persons, including businesses, that own, license, maintain or store covered info.
-Some types of businesses may be exempt from some or all of these requirements and non-commercial entities may be subject to different requirements.
+Notification requirements applicable to persons and businesses, that own, license, maintain, or store covered info.
+Some types of businesses may be exempt from some or all of these requirements, and non-commercial entities may be subject to different requirements.

 Encryption Safe Harbor